 Can I sell or buy tickets from a third party?

-Tickets are still available to buy here and we’d strongly advise you always book tickets directly through official channels.
+Tickets are still available on our site, and we’d strongly advise you to always book tickets directly through official channels.

 Does my child need a ticket?

 You don’t need a child’s ticket for those aged under 12.
 You will, however, need to register them with our child-safe team upon arrival, where you will be given a wristband for them to write your mobile number on.